popshia/nvim/README.md

 ## ⌨️ Keymaps

-Keymaps are set in `lua/user/core/keymaps.lua` and within each plugin\'s configuration file in `lua/user/plugins/`.
+Keymaps are set in `lua/user/core/keymaps.lua` and within each plugin's configuration file in `lua/user/plugins/`.

 ### General